aslepyan/CompressiveTactileSubsampling/README.md

 * `dictCombine.m` combines several patch dictionaries together to recover subsampled tactile images as a whole.

 ## Subsampled Image Recovery
 The folder `Subsampling_Code\reconstruction` is for the reconstruction of collected subsampled tactile data.
 * `dictRecovery1.m` is used to reconstruct the tactile image patch by patch by using various types of dictionaries.
 * `dictRecovery2.m` is used to reconstruct the tactile image as a whole by using various types of dictionaries.
 * `interpRecovery1.m` is used to reconstruct the tactile image by using linear interpolation.
 * `recDataDisplay.m` is used to view the reconstructed subsampled image.
-* `reconAccPlot` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
+* `reconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
+Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.

 ## Subsampled Image Classification
-The folder `classification` is for the classification of collected subsampled tactile data.
+The folder `Subsampling_Code\classification` is for the classification of collected subsampled tactile data.
+Here, the objects used to do the subsampling have also been used to form the library for subsampled image classification.
 * `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different methods and sampling modes, as well as plot some relevant figures.

 # Applications

 ## Generalizability
-* `genReconAccPlot.m` is used to
+The folder `Subsampling_Code\reconstruction` is also for the application of reconstruction of collected subsampled tactile data from objects which are not used to train a learned dictionary.
+* `genReconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
+Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.

 ## Projectile
+The folder `projectile` is for the application of fast detection of various projectiles onto the sensor.
+*

 ## Deformation